At Boys & Girls Clubs of Southern Nevada, Child Safety is Job No. 1

-- We deliver high impact programs to the kids who need us most
+- Delivery of high impact programs to the kids who need us most

 - Guided training and certifications in the proven methods of the Weikart Center for Youth Program Quality

 - Quarterly facility and safety inspections are performed at every Clubhouse location

-- We annually review our employee manual and health, safety and transportation policies
+- Annual review of our employee manual including health, safety and transportation policies

 - All employees are mandated reporters, by law

 - Conduct and record mandatory annual Boys & Girls Clubs of America safety assessments

 - Mandatory employee reference checks

 - Compliance with state and local laws

 - No tolerance of inappropriate behavior of any kind, including child sexual abuse and misconduct

-- Our Clubs provide safety, mentorship and a sense of community
+- The safety, mentorship and sense of community our Clubs provide

 Safety Policies: Boys & Girls Clubs of Southern Nevada has comprehensive safety policies in place that protect youth – including, but not limited to, supervision, transportation, communication, and prohibition of one-on-one contact.

 Mandatory Background Checks: Mandatory criminal background checks are required upon hire and annually for every staff and board member at Boys & Girls Clubs of Southern Nevada.
-In addition, criminal background checks are required for any volunteer who has direct contact with children.
-All potential employees and volunteers are also run through First Advantage, as well as the Nevada Sex Offender Registry, state, and FBI fingerprint background checks, through the Nevada Department of Public Safety in accordance with strict written criteria of unacceptable convictions.
+In addition, criminal background checks are required for any volunteer who has direct, repetitive contact with children.
+All potential employees and volunteers are run through Veriscreen, as well as the Nevada Sex Offender Registry, state, and FBI fingerprint background checks, through the Nevada Department of Public Safety.

 Mandatory Annual Safety Assessments: We employ a multi-tiered safety assessment approach to ensure we continually make improvements to safety at our Clubs.

 Safety Training: Ongoing training and supervision of staff are critical.
-We participate in a wide variety of child safety training conducted such as seminars, conferences, and webinars.
+We participate in a wide variety of child safety training through online courses such as seminars, conferences, and webinars.
 We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.

-Safety Committee: Boys & Girls Clubs of Southern Nevada has a dedicated safety committee to provide input and guidance on local policies and safety strategies.
+Safety Committee: Boys & Girls Clubs of Southern Nevada has a dedicated Board-led Safety Committee to provide input and guidance on local policies and safety strategies.
 Priorities and initiatives include:

 - Clubhouse Safety Committee inspections